deeprjs/deepr/README.md

 }
 ```

 By embedding the query object in an array, we specify that the context of the query is the **elements** of the collection rather than the collection itself.

-We get the following response:
+As expected, we get the following response:

 ```json
 {